tommai78101/Pica/README.md

 # Pica

-**(Under Construction / Project Not Complete)**

 This project is a physics library extension for citro3D, providing a lightweight alternative for physics-based simulation.
-Currently undergoing construction.
-Readme.md will be updated when necessary.
+Currently undergoing bug-bashing session to fix up issues.

 The physics engine is a port from [qu3e](https://github.com/RandyGaul/qu3e), written by Randy Gual.
 Permission was granted for porting the code over to the Nintendo 3DS family systems.